peterjc/blast_max_target_seqs/tests/README.md

 # Reproduce the issue

-This works for reproducing the original problem, in that the top bacterial match comes and goes with changes to -max_target_seqs
+This works for reproducing the original problem, in that the top bacterial match comes and goes with changes to ``-max_target_seqs``:

     $ blastp -query input.fasta -db older_matches.fasta -outfmt "6 std sskingdoms" -max_target_seqs 100 -evalue 1e-5 | head
     nHd.2.3.1.t00019-RA KRX89027.1      63.115  122     45      0       1       122     105     226     5.26e-42        140     Eukaryota